 - A minimum of five years of technical work experience in data science

-- Work experience demonstrating quantitative abilities in areas such as coding, hacking, math and statistics, database administration, and data mining
+- Work experience demonstrating quantitative abilities in areas such as coding, math and statistics, or database administration

 - Analytical reasoning ability